ubntc/go/batching/batbq/README.md

 ## Worker Scaling

-Internally batbq uses a blocking `worker(context.Context)` function to process data from the input channel forever.
-If the `Putter` (usually a `bigquery.Inserter`) is stalled, the worker will also stop reading data.
+Internally batbq uses a blocking [`worker(...)`](worker.go) function to process data from the input channel forever.

-Note that the worker will NOT automatically stop reading data if the message confirmation is stalled through unanswered calls to `Ack()` or `Nack(error)`.
-Message confirmation is fully asynchronous and the sender must handle when to stop sending data (based on the number of unconfirmed messages).
+The worker will NOT stop reading data if the `Putter` or the message confirmation is stalled.
+The calls to `Put(...)`, `Ack()`, and `Nack(error)` are fully asynchronous.
+The sender must handle when to stop sending data; based on the number of unconfirmed messages.

+Reading from the input channel into the current batch is done in one goroutine to avoid data races.
+This can be a bottleneck and may require using more than one worker to read from the same channel.

-If `BatcherConfig.AutoScale` is `true` the batcher will concurrently run one or workers based on the size of the input channel and the [configured](config.go) `MinWorkers` and `MaxWorkers`.
-For this to work correctly, the input channel capacity must be equal to the [configured](config.go) batching `Capacity`.
+If `BatcherConfig.AutoScale` is `true` the batcher will concurrently run more workers based on the observed batch load and the [configured](config.go) `MinWorkers` and `MaxWorkers`.

 Using multiple workers, results in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
 However, all workers share the same `input <-chan batbq.Message` and the